biyunwu/memory-game/README.md

 ## Functionality

 1. Once the page is opened or refreshed, 8 pairs of identical cards positioned randomly in the 16 blocks.
 2. Click one card to show its icon, then click another to compare them.
 If the cards are identical, they keep showing until the game to be finished.
+The timer begins working no matter which card is clicked first.

     ![matched](img/matched.gif)